 The pension costs are assessed in accordance with the advice of independent qualified actuaries.
-The latest actuarial valuation of the TPS related to the period ended 31 March 2014 and of the LGPS 31 March 2013.
+The latest actuarial valuation of the TPS related to the period ended 31 March 2016, and that of the LGPS related to the period ended 31 March 2019.